Eileen EspinalSenior Social Services Program Manager

-Prior to joining Tahirih, Eileen served as Community Youth Advocate with the Southern Poverty Law Center in Florida, where she conducted outreach and support to students, incarcerated persons, and immigrants across the state.
-Prior to that, Eileen worked with Camillus House, an organization serving the poor and the homeless in the South Florida community.
-Eileen served as a community manager as well as a case manager for the women’s employment and housing opportunity program.
+Prior to joining Tahirih, Eileen served as Community Youth Advocate with the Southern Poverty Law Center, where she conducted outreach and support to students, incarcerated persons, and immigrants across Florida.
+Prior to that, Eileen served with Camillus House, an organization assisting the poor and the homeless in the South Florida community.
+Eileen served as their Community Manager as well as a Case Manager for the women’s employment and housing opportunity program.

 I am constantly inspired by Tahirih’s mission to uplift the voices of immigrant women and girls that have experienced hardships and trauma, and its mission to help these survivors reclaim their agency.
 Women support and empower our community in a real and beautiful way.
 It is a privilege to work alongside an organization that believes in the power of gender equality.

 Education: Florida International University, MPA & MS Criminal Justice; University of South Florida, BA Criminology

 Hometown: Miami, Florida

 Dulce JacoboSenior Social Services Advocate